-This program is open to all recent PhD recipients and doctoral candidates.
+This program is open to recent PhD recipients and doctoral candidates in the social sciences.

 How to Apply

-All application materials need to arrive by the deadline of October 1.
+All application materials must be submitted by the deadline of September 23, 2022.
 We do not accept late applications.

 The completed application will include:

 - Curriculum vitae (CV) or resume; including list of publications

 - Research proposal (2000 words maximum); including intellectual objectives and planned methodological and disciplinary work